An alarming number of people are complaining about their Citi credit card accounts - Local News 8

 Synchrony, the largest US issuer of retail credit cards, including ones for PayPal, Amazon and Gap credit cards, did not respond to a request for comment.

-Consumer Reports urged Citi to keep its promise to help borrowers seeking relief during the pandemic.
-Specifically, Consumer Reports said Citi needs to provide clear and reliable information about its relief programs on its websites, bills and mobile apps.
+Consumer Reports urged Citi to keep its promise to help borrowers seeking relief during the pandemic, and to needs to provide clear and reliable information about its relief programs on its websites, bills and mobile apps.

-The group also said Citi should make the only requirement to access that relief an attestation of hardship, as well as automatically waive all late fees during the duration of the crisis and for at least 180 days after.
+The group also said Citi should make the only requirement to access that relief an “attestation of hardship,” and should automatically waive all late fees during the duration of the crisis and for at least 180 days after.

+Citi stressed that the recommendations Consumer Reports called for are already in effect, including a dedicated COVID-19 website for customers and not requiring proof of hardship for borrowers to receive relief.
+Citi also said that accounts in good standing before the waiver period began are not reported as delinquent to credit bureaus.

+“To make the process easier for customers, enrollment was digitally enabled and 80% of customers have self-serviced,” the bank said.

 Citi generated $2.3 billion in revenue during the first quarter from its branded-card business, up 7% from the year before.
 The bank set aside $4.9 billion in credit reserves to help cushion the blow from loan losses across the company.